OurSocialProject/OurSocialProject/README.md

 Before reading this, bear in mind that, as we start out with this project, we are focusing our attention on developers.
 We do this because we want to leverage the existing open source culture that exists in the world of software development.
 Developers are used to the idea of forking repositories, working on their own fork of the project, and then submitting a pull request to make the open source project better.
 We also want to allow great developers to help to build interesting projects for the good of our overall community.
 Members of the community are free to make feature requests for ways that we can improve our site, and can chip in time here and there to make it better.

 Further down the line, we would like to target a more mainstream audience, who will also have important contributions to make about how we can build better communities.
 We would like to build a repo-builder, that takes users through a wizard form, which helps them to establish a fork of the project.
-They too can then have a mirror of our site, which lives at www.oursocialproject.org/MY_VARIANT_ID.
+They too can then have a mirror of our site, which lives at https://OurSocialProject.org/MY_VARIANT_ID.
 We can then integrate a nice user interface, where the mechanics of pull requests are abstracted away behind a comment and discussion system.
 This might even involve another fork being set up, which is specifically designed to cater to a mass audience.
-This fork might eventually have a new project name, which is a bit sexier than “Our Social Project”!
+This fork might eventually have a new project name, which is a bit sexier than “OurSocialProject”!

 With all that said, we would of course love to get people involved who aren’t just developers!
 We want people to stick to using GitHub as a whole, to give things a simple structure, but you don’t need to be an expert with Git to get started.